anvilproject/anvil-portal/content/learn/data-analysts/single-cell-rnaseq-with-orchestrating-single-cell-analysis-in-r-bioconductor.md

 ### The git project and branch to be used for the OSCA book

-Our work with R and Bioconductor will all be governed by the contents of a github repository.
-The first thing we'll do with RStudio is start a git-based project using the File/New project.../Version Control/Git, supplying `https://github.com/OSCA-source/OSCA` as the Repository URL and ~ as the folder.
-(You need to "Browse" to home to get that "Create project as subdirectory of:" value.)
+Our work with R and Bioconductor will all be governed by the contents of a GitHub repository.
+The first thing we'll do with RStudio is to start a git-based project using the File/New project.../Version Control/Git, supplying `https://github.com/OSCA-source/OSCA` as the Repository URL and ~ as the folder.
+(You need to "Browse" to home to get that "Create project as a subdirectory of:" value.)
 Then press "Create Project".

 <figure-styles width="500">